awsdocs/elb-classic-load-balancers-user-guide/doc_source/ssl-config-update.md

-# Update the SSL Negotiation Configuration of Your Classic Load Balancer<a name="ssl-config-update"></a>
+# Update the SSL negotiation configuration of your Classic Load Balancer<a name="ssl-config-update"></a>

 Elastic Load Balancing provides security policies that have predefined SSL negotiation configurations to use to negotiate SSL connections between clients and your load balancer\.
 If you are using the HTTPS/SSL protocol for your listener, you can use one of the predefined security policies, or use your own custom security policy\.

-For more information about the security policies, see [SSL Negotiation Configurations for Classic Load Balancers](elb-ssl-security-policy.md)\.
-For information about the configurations of the security policies provided by Elastic Load Balancing, see [Predefined SSL Security Policies](elb-security-policy-table.md)\.
+For more information about the security policies, see [SSL negotiation configurations for Classic Load Balancers](elb-ssl-security-policy.md)\.
+For information about the configurations of the security policies provided by Elastic Load Balancing, see [Predefined SSL security policies](elb-security-policy-table.md)\.

 If you create an HTTPS/SSL listener without associating a security policy, Elastic Load Balancing associates the default predefined security policy, `ELBSecurityPolicy-2016-08`, with your load balancer\.